ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/cache.rst

   ee()->cache->delete('/myaddon/entries/');

-With that, all the items we saved under ``/entries/`` will be deleted.
+With that, all the items we saved under ``/entries/`` will be deleted while the rest of the items stored under our root namespace are kept.
 We can also clear the entire cache for our add-on without flushing out cache items for other add-ons or native components::